Landmark Attention: Random-Access Infinite Context Length for Transformers: Offloading KV Cache to CPU

-To optimize the inference process using LLaMA with contexts exceeding 32K tokens, we encountered a bottleneck with our naive implementation due to excessive memory usage in the cache.
-Previous research has proposed various techniques to reduce the size of the KV cache \citeappendixc{sheng_high-throughput_2023,aminabadi_deepspeed_2022,pope_efficiently_2022}, which can be directly applied to address this bottleneck.
-However, to minimize implementation efforts, we adopted a simpler approach by offloading the cache to the CPU and loading the retrieved blocks back at each step, while keeping all landmarks in GPU memory.
+Previous research has proposed various techniques to reduce the size of the KV cache \cite{sheng_high-throughput_2023,aminabadi_deepspeed_2022,pope_efficiently_2022}, which can be directly applied to address this bottleneck.
+However, using landmark attention allows to reduce memory usage further using a simpler approach: When using landmarks, it is possible to offload the cache to the CPU and only load back the retrieved blocks in GPU at each step, while keeping all landmarks in GPU memory.
+While for inference with very high context lengths the techniques proposed by previous research would still be necessary, offloading to CPU allows us to perform inference with LLaMA 7B with more than 32K tokens.

 Although the aforementioned technique works well, it introduces significant CPU-GPU traffic, resulting in slow inference.
 To mitigate this issue, we limit the number of retrieved blocks by reducing retrieval flexibility, allowing the set of retrieved blocks to vary across heads but not across tokens.
 We use the same reduction mechanism as in Section~\ref{sec:exp-cache-selection-method}.
 Specifically, we calculate the maximum score for each block across all tokens and select the top $k = 5$ blocks for retrieval.
 Prior to selecting the maximum, softmax is applied to ensure all scores are on the same scale.